lni/thymef/README.md

-## Genomon
+## Pothosf - Pothos Follower

-Genomon is the client library for accessing bounded time provided by clockd, clockd is not publicly available at this stage.
+Pothosf is the client library for accessing bounded time provided by pothos.

-[Genomon](https://en.wikipedia.org/wiki/Gnomon) is the part of a sundial used for projecting a pinhole shadow image of the sun to tell the time of day.

 ## Languages and platforms